alloba/book-of-hours-notes/books/As the Sun His Course.md

 ### Study Complete Description
 I've Read...

-At dawn on the fourth day, Alexander announces: 'the Sun has his course, upon which he returns; and so do I'.
+At dawn on the fourth day, Alexander announces: '[[Sun-In-Splendour|the Sun]] has his course, upon which he returns; and so do I'.
 He returns to Macedonia, executing two of his captains when they dispute his decision.
 He brings with him the 'names of a blind God', and a 'rite of sacred betrayal': for, Joel opines, without betrayal there would be an end to war.